Dobinhom/FinTech-Bootcamp/README.md

 # FinTech-Bootcamp
-I'm Eyob - I have a backgrounf in Finance
+I'm Eyob - I have a background in Finance

 Needed more quant exposure